JoseBorbon/Yu-Gi-Oh-Card-Game/readme.md

     * Need usage of Asynchronous JavaScript so that setTimeout is invoked at appropriate times ​
 ## Classes
-* Monster Cards (Element Type, Attack Points, Defense Points Potentional Special Effects (some have special effects and some don't)
+* Monster Cards (Element Type, Attack Points, Defense Points, Star Values(rules based off number of stars monster card has), Special Effects (some have special effects and some don't)
     * Include 5 Egyptian Development Dragons (3 Egyptian God Cards but with 5 pursuit values instead) as part of monster cards
 * Field Spell Cards
     * Increase attack points or defense points or both of monsters of certain element type based on field spell card used.